jmanitz/code-snippets/README.md

 * Agricultural businesses in Germany 1999 - 2007
 * Simple example for geospatial visualizations

-## Biodiversity Massachuetts

-* Land Protection Status in Massachuetts for 30x30 goal
-* Geospatial visualizations and basic calculations for proportion of protected land

-## Temperature Shift in Boston

-* Time series analysis of Temperature shift in Boston

 ## Python Coding Problems

 * Solving little coding problems in python from different sources